Our Mission is Safety

 This June, the National Safety Council is celebrating National Safety Month by sharing ways to reduce preventable injuries and fatalities.
 Parents play a crucial role in making this a reality.
 Knowing the common dangers and how to address them can help put you at ease.

-To help parents protect their young kids, NSC has put together individual tip sheets on the five biggest dangers to young children.
-Use these free materials this National Safety Month to protect those most precious to you.
+To help parents protect their kids, NSC has put together tip sheets on some of the biggest dangers facing children.
+Use these free materials this National Safety Month to drive home the safety message year-round.

 According to Injury Facts, the leading cause of death for children under 1 is suffocation, often taking place during the sleeping hours.
 Download the tip sheet for more information on keeping your child safe at nap time and overnight.